Legendary Kinks guitarist Dave Davies (with drummer Mick Avory) some time in the 1960s |

 Our best account of a visiting English band jamming with the Dead comes from the wonderful memoir of Fleetwood Mac soundman Stuart "Dinky" Dawson (Life On The Road with Carter Alan).
 Fleetwood Mac had become friendly with the Grateful Dead when they first arrived in San Francisco in July 1968, but they had no chance to jam, as the Mac's arrival had been delayed for visa reasons.
 When they returned to San Francisco in January '69, with Dawson as soundman, they were invited to Marin to jam.
 I wrote about this encounter in some detail.

 On the afternoon of January 13, 1969, when Fleetwood Mac were booked at Fillmore West, guitarist Peter Green, bassist John McVie and drummer Mick Fleetwood went over to Marin to the Grateful Dead rehearsal hall in Novato.
 Jerry Garcia and Pigpen joined the trio to lay down some Chicago-style blues.
 Amazingly, Pigpen played piano.
-Green would have some famous jams with the Dead in New Orleans (January 31 '70) and Fillmore East (Feb 11 '70), but it began came from this visit to Novato.
+Green would have some famous jams with the Dead in New Orleans (January 31 '70) and Fillmore East (Feb 11 '70), but it began with this visit to Novato.

 We have to assume the Garcia/Dave Davies meeting was similar.
 The Kinks were on their first American tour since 1965.
 On Wednesday, November 26 they were booked at the Contra Costa County Fairgrounds in Antioch.
 From Thursday through Sunday, November 27-30, they headlined Fillmore West over Taj Mahal and Sha Na Na.
 Note that November 27 was Thanksgiving.